George-Rhodes/wekkk9-project/README.md

 i revisited my risk assessment to change and add new risks that where found at the end of the development.
 ![Imgur](https://i.imgur.com/8VvxT9C.png)
 ### furture improvements
+- Having an image server
+- Having a separate NginX server
+- Using slack for log notifications
+- Obvious making the app look pretty

 ## Author
 George Rhodes